TarkovTracker/TarkovTracker/README.md

-# TarkovTrackerNext
+# TarkovTracker
-This repository is for the next major version of TarkovTracker (currently working on version 3).

-## Version 3
-The next version of TarkovTracker will be a complete rebuild of the SPA from scratch.
-There are a few reasons for the complete rebuild.
-* Vue 2 -> Vue 3 upgrade
-* Vuetify 2 -> Vuetify 3 upgrade
-* Webpack -> Vite migration
-* Vuex -> Pinia migration
-* i18n Implementation
-* Reorganization of components

-The original TarkovTracker was built primarily without any previous knowledge of JS at all, including best practices or experience organizing larger Vue projects.
-There have been a lot of things learned as new features have been added.
-Version 3's goal is to set TarkovTracker up for another couple years of additional updates and improvements.
+This repository is for TarkovTracker, a web app for tracking your Escape From Tarkov tasks and hideout progress.
+It allows you to mark off tasks, objectives, and hideout upgrades as you complete them.
+You can see items needed for upgrades and tasks, as well as how close you are to needing them.
+Tasks are broken down into traders and maps, so you can prioritize them based on your goals and how you play.
+You can also join a team with your friends, and more easily plan out your raids together.

 ## Installation
-The following are the steps to get the TarkovTracker Next project up and running in development.
+The following are the steps to get the TarkovTracker project up and running in development.

 ### Prerequisites
 * Node.js